Multi-Hop Fact Checking of Political Claims: Results

-\textbf{Out-of-domain pre-training on FEVER}.
-The goal of this experiment is to examine whether pre-training Transformer-XH on the large, but out-of-domain dataset FEVER, followed by fine-tuning on LIAR-PLUS, then on \politihop\, improves results on \politihop.
+\paragraph{Out-of-domain pre-training on FEVER.} In this experiment, we examine whether pre-training Transformer-XH on the large, but out-of-domain dataset FEVER, followed by fine-tuning on LIAR-PLUS, then on \politihop\, improves results on \politihop.
 As can be seen from Table~\ref{table:fever-pre}, it does not have a positive effect on performance in the $\mathtt{full}$ setting, unlike pre-training on LIAR-PLUS.
 We hypothesize that the benefits of using a larger dataset are outweighed by the downsides of it being out-of-domain.
 We further quantify the domain differences between datasets.
-For this, we use Jensen-Shannon divergence \citep{jlin}, commonly employed for this purpose \citep{conf/emnlp/RuderP17}.
-We find that the divergence between FEVER and \politihop\ is 0.278, while the divergence between LIAR-PLUS and \politihop\ is 0.063, which corroborates that the significant difference between the domains is a possible reason why pre-training on FEVER fails.
-Another reason might be the annotation process - FEVER usually only has a few input sentences, where only one or two are evidence. \politihop\ has a whole article with over 30 sentences as input, where 6 on average are evidence ones.
-Finally, the difference between the FEVER and \politihop\ target labels might have a negative effect as well: FEVER uses `true', `false' and `not enough info', while \politihop\ uses `true', `false' and `half-true'.
+We use Jensen-Shannon divergence \citep{jlin}, commonly employed for this purpose \citep{conf/emnlp/RuderP17}.
+The divergence between FEVER and \politihop\ is 0.278, while between LIAR-PLUS and \politihop\ is 0.063, which further corroborates our hypothesis.
+Another reason might be that \politihop\ has several times more input sentences compared to FEVER.
+Labelling difference might matter as well: FEVER uses `true', `false' and `not enough info', while \politihop\ uses `true', `false' and `half-true'.